bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+The relationship is a many-to-many relationship.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+A document store is appropriate for when you want to scale your database easily.
+A document store is inappropriate when you want ACID guarantees.

 - What is "NewSQL", and what is it trying to achieve?

+NewSQL is a new trend combining the scalability of NoSQL databases with the ACID guarantees of a traditional SQL databases.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as